-After eight years of travel and over 80 countries, I have come to the conclusion that Croatia is one of the most underrated travel destinations on the planet.
+After ten years of travel and over 90 countries, I have come to the conclusion that Croatia is one of the most underrated travel destinations on the planet.

 I’m slightly biased, of course.

 When I first decided to set off on my round-the-world adventure, I decided Croatia would be the very first country on my itinerary.

 It was an unusual choice, I know.
-Most travellers set off for Bangkok or London or Sydney or Beijing to kickstart their gap years, but something about Eastern Europe fascinated me.
-I wanted to explore some of the lesser-visited parts of the continent before hitting up Asia, and Croatia sounded like the perfect place to start.
+Most travellers set off for Bangkok, London, Sydney, or Beijing to kickstart their gap years, but something about Eastern Europe fascinated me.
+I wanted to explore some of the lesser-visited parts of the continent in which I was born, and Croatia sounded like the perfect place to start.

 It’s since held a special place in my heart as the destination that helped me gain my travel footing, and I immediately fell deeply in love with it.

 What’s not to love?

 You’ve got gorgeous architecture to snap photos of, hundreds of islands to explore, the spectacular Plitvice National Park to wander around, underrated Zagreb for a city break, and some of the best beaches in the world.
 There are opportunities to sail the coastline, surprisingly fantastic cheese to eat, lovely locals, and so many beautiful landscapes that it’s hard to believe one country can offer up so much.

 I originally planned to spend two weeks travelling around Croatia for my first visit, but after falling in love with the country, I quickly extended my stay to a full month.
 I hit up Dubrovnik, Split, Brac, Zadar, Pag, Zagreb, Plitvice, and Crikvenica over that time, and easily could have spent longer if I didn’t already have a flight to the other side of the world to catch.

 I’ve since returned twice more to Croatia, and every time I do, I realise just how underrated a country it is.